Boy Hit To Death - UrduPoint

 Boy Hit To Death

-BUREWALA, (UrduPoint / Pakistan Point News - 30th Nov, 2024) A four-year old boy was hit to death by a mini-truck in City police limits on Saturday.
+SARGODHA, (UrduPoint / Pakistan Point News - 7th Dec, 2024) A 12-year old boy was hit to death on the Lahore Road near Chak 97 SB here on Saturday.

-According to police, a four-year old son of Shahbaz of Rehmatabad Colony was playing in the street outside his house when a speeding mini-truck loaded with chicken hit him.
-The driver fled, leaving behind his vehicle.
-Locals rushed the child to hospital but he died.
-Police have started an investigation and impounded the truck.
+According to Rescue 1122, a speeding truck hit a passer-by when he was crossing the road.
+Consequently, he died on the spot due to head injuries.

 Recent Stories